-Jordan first became popular as the character, Jacob, on ABC’s “Secret Life of The American Teenager.”
-He was also seen this year guest starring on Nickelodeon’s “The Thundermans” and next year will be a recurring guest star on a highly popular Disney show Liv and Maddie.
+Jordan first became popular as the character Jacob, on ABC’s “Secret Life of The American Teenager.”
+He was also seen guest starring on Nickelodeon’s “The Thundermans” and had a recurring guest star role on the highly popular Disney show, "Liv and Maddie."

-As a Disney VoluntEar he was sent to Ecuador to help build a school in a remote village.
+As a Disney VoluntEar, he was sent to Ecuador to help build a school in a remote village.
 He loved learning about the local customs, making friends with the locals (especially the children) and putting in long hours building the school.

 Jordan was invited to play basketball with the Hollywood Knights (a celebrity basketball team that raises money for charity) in November 2014 and sang the National Anthem at the opening.